1980 San Diego Chargers season: Overview

 San Diego repeated as AFC West champions.
 They started out 4–0, with wins over each of their divisional opponents, three of those on the road.
-They then lost four games out of six, but rebounded to win five of their final six and finish 11–5, beating the Oakland Raiders to the divisional title on tiebreakers.
+They then lost four games out of six, but rebounded to win five of their final six and finish 11–5, beating the Oakland Raiders for the divisional title on tiebreakers.

 The Chargers finished at the top in the league in total offensive yardage and total passing yardage, while coming fourth in scoring.
 Fouts broke his own record with 4,715 yards passing, and threw 30 touchdowns.
 His average of 294.7 yards per game also broke Joe Namath's record, and he threw for 583 more yards than his nearest rival, Cleveland's Brian Sipe.
 His marks for attempts (589), completions (348) and 300-yard games (8) were also NFL records.
 Second-year tight end Kellen Winslow had a breakout year; he, together with established wide receivers Jefferson and Charlie Joiner, dominated the NFL's receiving stats.
 Jefferson had 1,340 yards, Winslow 1,290 and Joiner 1,132 – they ranked 1st, 2nd and 4th in the league, and were the first trio of teammates to post 1,000 receiving yards in the same season.
 Winslow was the league leader in receptions (89); Jefferson was top in receiving touchdowns (13).
 The running game was less successful, ranking 16th out of 28 teams for yardage, but was bolstered when Muncie was acquired in a trade after four games.
 He averaged 4.9 yards per carry, and led the team with 659 yards.
 Six different players contributed to San Diego's total of 18 rushing touchdowns (joint-eighth in the NFL); Cappelletti's total of 5 led the team.
 The Charger offense struggled with turnovers; they threw 26 interceptions, lost 22 fumbles and led the league with 48 total giveaways, including 7 in three separate games.

 While San Diego ranked only 18th in the NFL for points conceded, the defensive unit finished sixth in total yards and led the league with 60 sacks.
 Leading the team was Gary "Big Hands" Johnson with 17 1/2, an unofficial club record as of 2023, and the joint-most in the league.
 Johnson and fellow lineman Louie Kelcher and Fred Dean were all named starters in that season's Pro Bowl, a rarity for three defensive lineman from the same team.
-The Chargers' defensive line, which also featured Leroy Jones (second on the team with 12 sacks), was nicknamed the Bruise Brothers, coined from a popular act at the time, The Blues Brothers.
+The Chargers' defensive line, which also featured Leroy Jones (second on the team with 12 sacks), was nicknamed the “Bruise Brothers”, coined from a popular act at the time, The Blues Brothers.
 Glen Edwards led the team with 5 of their 20 interceptions.
 Kicker Benirschke returned from his illness of the previous season but had the lowest field goal conversion percentage of his career to that point, making 24 of 36 and finishing joint-11th in the NFL with 67%.
 The newly signed Partridge ranked only 23rd among punters with 39.1 yards per kick.